Rabbit Rhythms of October

 As a result, selective breeding has occurred that delivers variations in rabbits' personality, size and looks.

-What kind of rabbit are you looking for?
+rabbit are you looking for?
 We’ve listed nearly every breed of rabbit in the world (that we know of) at Rabbit Breeds.

 All rabbit breeds in the USA are listed here.